 James “Jimmy” Binns is a Philadelphia Lawyer and former Pennsylvania Boxing Commissioner.

-Thomas Schomberg was commissioned to create a statue of Rocky Balboa for the movie “Rocky III.”
+A. Thomas Schomberg was commissioned to create a statue of Rocky Balboa for the movie “Rocky III.”

 Segment Producer: Ann Heppermann